This fact sheet is for information only. You should get professional advice about your personal situation from a financial counsellor or a lawyer.

 - how long it will take you to repay the debt

-- the total interest you will pay over the whole time.
+- the total interest you will pay over the period of the loan.

 If you have already been making payments for years and your debt is barely reducing or increasing, call us for free legal advice (1800 844 949).